Pankreas Klinik Schweiz

 2.6 Segmental resection of the pancreas

 Sometimes it is possible to remove a small tumour in the body of the pancreas without damaging or removing other organs.
 Thus, a pancreas head with duodenum and a pancreas tail with spleen can be preserved.
 To connect the remaining parts of the pancreas with the intestines can be difficult in this procedure.
 Either the pancreas head is sealed at the end and pancreatic fluid (insulin) will then flow into the duodenum, or the surgeon will connect a loop of the small intestine with pancreatic duct and tissue.
 This loop must also collect pancreatic secretions emanating from the pancreas tail.
 Insulin or pancreatic enzyme deficiencies are usually not the cause of a negative outcome.
 It is more likely that the degree of technical difficulty encountered in this procedure will generate problems.
-Hence, the operation should only be performed in specialised clinics.
+Hence, the operation should only be performed in specialised institutes.

 2.6 Pankreassegmentresektion